Book: How to Apply for Department of Veterans Affairs Benefits for Veterans and Their Survivors (2024)

 This twofold approach to supporting our valiant elderly veterans, who served our country in a time of need, will improve the dignity, financial staying power and well-being of these valued American seniors.

 Detailed Information about the Veterans Aid and Attendance Pension Benefit

-Under the right circumstances, the VA Program called Pension can provide up to $2,054 per month for a veteran couple or up to $1,732 a month for a single veteran in additional income.
-To get these benefit levels, these people must be paying for expensive long term care at home, in assisted living or in a nursing home.
-Death pension for surviving spouses can provide up to $1,113 a month in additional income under the same circumstances.
+Under the right circumstances, a VA Program called Special Monthly Pension can provide up to $2,266 per month for a married veteran or up to $1,911 a month for a single veteran in additional income.
+Generally, to qualify for these benefit levels, these veterans must be paying for expensive long term care at home, in assisted living or in a nursing home.
+Survivor's (Death) Pension for surviving spouses can provide up to $1,228 a month in additional income under the same circumstances.